A Survey on Large Language Model-Based Game Agents: Memory System of LLMGA

 \section{Memory System of LLMGA}

 LLMGAs require memory systems that encode and retain prior experience to ensure coherent and efficient interaction.
-Following classic distinctions in cognitive psychology~\cite{BaddeleyHitch1974,baddeley2012working}, we conceptualize an agent’s memory as two complementary components: working memory and long-term memory.
+Following classic distinctions in cognitive psychology~\cite{BaddeleyHitch1974,baddeley2012working}, we conceptualize an agent’s memory as working memory and long-term memory.

 In cognitive psychology, working memory functions as a transient and limited-capacity buffer that temporarily stores and manipulates information needed for ongoing cognitive processing~\cite{BaddeleyHitch1974,baddeley2012working}.
-In LLMGAs, this role is fulfilled by the model’s short context window and auxiliary mechanisms that keep recent observations ``in mind''~\cite{shan2025cognitive}.
+In LLMGAs, this role is fulfilled by the model’s short context window and auxiliary mechanisms that keep recent observations ``in mind''.
 For working memory, we examine three key mechanisms.
 The first is \textbf{context extension}, which enlarges the effective context window so that recent events can be accommodated within short-term processing.
 The second is \textbf{memory compression}, which condenses lengthy inputs into compact representations, reducing capacity limits while preserving essential content.
 The third is \textbf{active maintenance}, which explicitly preserves recent bindings, plans, and intermediate states, preventing short-term drift and inconsistency caused by temporal decay.